Meet The Founder

 Love Sally x

 P.s.
 In September 2020 I was awarded the GBEA Entrepreneur of the year in Fashion and Beauty for the South West!!!

 P.P.S Ooh and I appeared on Dragons Den in 2015.
 Have a look to see ‘the man’ AKA Peter jones tell me this would never work.
 Heeyyyyy Peter! ;) I’m still here boo boo x

 So now I had to really hone down this idea.

 Based on what I love to wear (and not wear) and struggled to find in any decent quality, I designed a core collection that women could wear and feel sexy AF in.
 Women with boobs, bums and tummies need clothes that are form flattering and comfortable.
-Which all relied on the most important part of the design; the fabric.
+And so the search for the perfect fabric began..

-Premium quality fabric is something I will never compromise on, I chose thick cotton jersey for my entire range - it’s what makes Manners different to any other brand.
+Premium quality fabric, made from 90% cotton and 10% elastane, is something I will never compromise on, I chose thick cotton jersey for my entire range - it’s what makes Manners different to any other brand.